isabelsmalley/DND/Adventure Time DND/Pages/BreakfastPerson.md

 30 ft

 ## *Natural Healer*
-You have proficiency in the Medicine skill.
+Get slapped by bacon, Medicine skill proficiency.

-## *Early to Rise*
+## *Sun lover*
-In the morning you’re ready to take on the world, but by noon these effects have ended.
+When the sky is kissed by light breakfast people are the most lively of individuals.
+In the waking hours of the day breakfast people are readily awake and active, but when the light dies out so do their alertness.
 * You cannot be put to sleep by magic
 * You can’t be surprised while you are conscious.
 * You gain a +5 bonus to initiative.

-## *Coffee Blood*
+(*effects active at sun up and inactive when the sun is down*)

-You can draw on the caffeine in your blood to briefly become hyper aware of your surroundings, gaining advantage on your next Perception (Wisdom) or Insight (Wisdom) check.
+## *Caffeine Rich*
-You can’t use this feature again until you finish a long rest.
+Coffee is the bringer of life for the morning meals.
+Having embodied the life of the morning, their veins carry coffee instead of blood.
+When in the heat of battle coffee pressure goes up bringing your Wisdom score up (+2, after 4 turns).
+But every coffee rush is not without its crash.
+After 30 seconds of caffeine rich bring Wisdom score down (-2, from original).

 ## *Languages*
 You can speak, read and write Common.